How to Increase Employee Retention With Recognition That Sticks

 Most retention work starts too late.
 By the time someone gives notice, the practical window to repair trust is usually gone.
 A stronger program watches the moments where employees either feel seen or start to detach: onboarding, first wins, manager transitions, anniversaries, project recoveries, and long hard quarters where quiet effort can disappear.

-Sporadic praise feels nice, but dependable recognition changes the baseline.
-Build a simple cadence around milestone cards, manager-triggered notes, and quarterly checks for teams that have been under-recognized.
-The goal is not to make appreciation feel automated.
-The goal is to make sure appreciation does not depend on whether a busy manager remembered.
+Occasional praise is helpful, but it is easy to forget.
+Set up a simple schedule for milestone cards, manager thank-you notes, and monthly checks for teams that have not been recognized recently.
+The goal is not to make appreciation feel robotic.
+The goal is to make sure people are not missed.

 - Recognize every employee milestone on time.

-- Give managers a fast path for meaningful one-off appreciation.
+- Give managers a simple path for meaningful one-off appreciation.

-Digital praise disappears into the stream.
+A chat message can be missed or forgotten.
 A physical card can stay on a desk, fridge, or shelf.
-That durability is why handwritten mail works well as the tangible layer in an employee retention program: it gives a specific moment a little more weight without asking HR to roll out a massive new platform.
+That is why handwritten mail can work well in an employee retention program: it makes an important moment feel more personal without asking HR to roll out a large new system.

 What this looks like in a real HR week

-A realistic cadence might be simple: HR reviews next month's birthdays and anniversaries on Monday, managers submit two or three thank-you notes after major project moments, and the People team checks coverage by department before the monthly all-hands.
-No giant campaign.
-Just a dependable system that keeps people from being missed.
+A simple weekly process might look like this: HR reviews next month's birthdays and anniversaries, managers submit a few thank-you notes after important project moments, and HR checks which departments have not received recognition recently.
+No big campaign is needed.
+Just a process that keeps people from being missed.